cockroachdb/docs/v21.1/import.md

 `data_as_json_records` | `AVRO DATA`    | Use when [importing a JSON file containing Avro records](migrate-from-avro.html#import-binary-or-json-records).
 The schema is not included in the file, so you need to specify the schema with either the `schema` or `schema_uri` option.
 `schema`               | `AVRO DATA`    | The schema of the Avro records included in the binary or JSON file.
 This is not needed for Avro OCF.
 `schema_uri`           | `AVRO DATA`    | The URI of the file containing the schema of the Avro records include in the binary or JSON file.
 This is not needed for Avro OCF.
-<a name="options-detached"></a>`DETACHED`             | N/A            | <span class="version-tag">New in v21.1:</span> When an import runs in `DETACHED` mode, it will execute asynchronously and the job ID will be returned immediately without waiting for the job to finish.
+<a name="options-detached"></a>`DETACHED`             | N/A            | **New in v21.1:** When an import runs in `DETACHED` mode, it will execute asynchronously and the job ID will be returned immediately without waiting for the job to finish.
 Note that with `DETACHED` specified, further job information and the job completion status will not be returned.
 For more on the differences between the returned job data, see the [example](import.html#run-an-import-within-a-transaction) below.
 To check on the job status, use the [`SHOW JOBS`](show-jobs.html) statement. <br><br>To run an import within a [transaction](transactions.html), use the `DETACHED` option.

 For examples showing how to use these options, see the [Examples](#examples) section below.